hicommonwealth/commonwealth/libs/adapters/src/rabbitmq/README.md

 ## Locally via Docker

-- Simply run `start-rmq` from the root of the repo.
+- Simply run `pnpm start-rmq` from the root of the repo.
 This will download and run a rabbitmq image on your local machine inside a docker container.
 Make sure you have docker installed locally before running and that rabbitmq, as configured below, is NOT running simultaneously.

 ## Locally